FoodStats/EasyEats/README.md

 ## Current status
- 1.Dataset generation: An intermediate method of using language models to judge the nutrition content and calorific count for each dish based on its description.
+The model is an instance based model, i.e recommendations are generated on a meal to meal basis 1.Dataset generation: An intermediate method of using language models to judge the nutrition content and calorific count for each dish based on its description.
 Data is created for 1 zipcode in Dallas and 1 in Austin, texas.

  2.User utility generation: being generated as per need.
 Instead of time series, meals are being averaged out by total calories per day/ number of meals.
 Implicit criteria are frequency of attribute,browse time.